yitzchak/nontrivial-gray-streams/README.md

 > This generic function does not have a very good name.
 There is no
 > allowance in the Gray stream proposal for the tracking of column or
 > line number for input streams even though this is implemented by all
-> CL implementations for the purpose of compile source information.
-If
+> Common Lisp implementations for the purpose of compile source
-> there was an additional generic function STREAM-LINE-NUMBER one
+> information.
+If there was an additional generic function
-> would do this by using the existing STREAM-LINE-COLUMN for input
+> STREAM-LINE-NUMBER one would do this by using the existing
-> streams.
-This will not work for TWO-WAY-STREAM though, since it is
+> STREAM-LINE-COLUMN for input streams.
+Although that would work for
+> unidirectional streams it is not clear how it would apply to
+> bidirectional streams.
+Specifically, in the case of TWO-WAY-STREAM,
-> not clear for which stream STREAM-LINE-COLUMN would apply to.
-It
+> for which stream should STREAM-LINE-COLUMN be forwarded to?
+In order
+> work seamlessly for bidirectional streams, perhapsi t would be
-> would be better if this generic function had been named
+> better if this generic function had been named
 > STREAM-OUTPUT-COLUMN.
 Then the corresponding STREAM-OUTPUT-LINE,
 > STREAM-INPUT-COLUMN, and STREAM-INPUT-LINE could be added and fit
 > the naming pattern naturally.